Monday, April 8, 2024

 He - "Or would even couch it in those terms, of learning a lesson from it"

-Clearly he is annoyed.
-I've not agreed with him, and I am persisting in spouting theories that he seems to believe are rubbish.
-So we are almost equal there - except I don't think his ideas are rubbish, but in my view just they don't go far enough!
+And it is sad that he doesn't seem to hear that I reject all monomyths - I don't think his ideas are wrong, only that they don't go far enough!
 And if I had permission to talk with him about how he feels in this moment I would say, 'something about the way you speak, gives me the impression that the depth and power of trauma you have experienced is being missed out in how I speak about trauma?

-I don't say that.
 Talking about his emotions isn't allowed in this room.

 I say instead - "These are things people do say about overwhelming experience, but people do find a way out and they look back and say that the experience has connected them with the rest of humanity rather than isolating them"